MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

 *************************

 Any group in the Android Vector Drawable can be translated in X or Y direction with an object animator.

-When the a property is animated twice in the animation the property keep the first animation last value until the start of the next animation.

 - Image: